Soprano Lorna Haywood

 LH: Well, of course it’s fun, but I haven’t done all that much.
 The ones that I have done I’ve enjoyed very much.
 This is what I tell my students

 don’t take recordings as absolute gospel because it can’t be that in performance because they are taped.
 They’re taped a number of times, and they can scratch out a bad note and substitute and that sort of thing... though it has never, ever been my experience!
 [Huge laugh] Actually, I’ve suffered from quite the opposite, and that is a recording with Michael Tilson Thomas and the London Symphony.
 It’s a record of some lesser-known Beethoven choral works.
 [Record cover shown at right.]
 I received a call from London, where I was going to be, asking if I could come over a day earlier to record this.
-I never heard of the piece to start with, and I was in Washington at the time, so I searched all the music stores in Washington.
-Nobody ever heard of it.
-It was called Lobgesang, but then there turned out to be several of those and not just one.
-So I didn’t know which one it was.
-So I got the music when I got to London.
+I never heard of the piece to start with.
+I was in Washington at the time, so I searched all the music stores, but nobody ever heard of it.
+It was called Lobgesang, and there turned out to be several of those, and not just one.
+I didn’t know which one it was, so I got the music when I arrived in London.
 In fact I had to call them up and tell them it would be nice if they got the music to me before the recording session!
 It was quickly delivered by a gentleman on a motorbike, and I was very impressed by that.
 So I learned it, and when I got to the studio I said to Michael that it would be nice idea if we ran through it first with piano.
-He thought that was a good idea, and so we did that, and then we recorded it, and that was it!
+He thought that was a good idea, and so we did that.
+Then we recorded it, and that was it!
 Other times, however, it was not so much fun.
 I’ve done quite a lot of recordings for the BBC, including Rienzi.
 [The cast included John Mitchinson, Lois McDonald and Michael Langdon.]
 We came to the end of a very long day of recording, and we’d never run through my big aria ever.
 Edward Downes was the conductor and he said, We’ve got ten minutes.
 Let’s just run it and we’ll record it tomorrow.
 I said that would be okay.
 So we did, and of course tomorrow never came.
 I was furious.
-They had tapes rolling, and then the next day he said, We don’t have time now but that was fine yesterday!
+They had tapes rolling, and that next day he said, We don’t have time now, but that was fine yesterday!
 So I was very cross because it wasn’t fine in my book!
 They hadn’t said it was a take.

 BD: Would you have sung it a little differently if you’d know it was a take?